getsentry/rfcs/text/0136-mobile-tracing-without-performance-v-2.md

 Hub and Scope.
 Therefore, mobile SDKs create a `PropagationContext` with `traceId` and `spanId` during initialization, and these usually persist for the entire lifetime of the app.
 Mobile SDKs prefer the `traceID` of transactions bound to the scope over the `PropagationContext`.
-So when performance is disabled, or no transition is bound to the scope, mobile SDKs use the same `traceId` and `spanId` for all captured events.
+So when performance is disabled, or no transaction is bound to the scope, mobile SDKs use the same `traceId` and `spanId` for all captured events.
 This can lead to traces with hundreds of unrelated events confusing users.
 JS addressed this recently by updating the `PropagationContext` based on routes, see [Ensure browser traceId lifetime works as expected](https://github.com/getsentry/sentry-javascript/issues/11599).